salmonslay/landing/README.md

 | title | string | The text to display on the button        | x        |
 | url   | string | The URL to open when pressing the button | x        |

+Depending on the title, a specific icon will be displayed:

+`github, view, unity, documentation, video, leaderboard, trailer, album, steam, download, google play, blog`